sirbebop2k/tradingStrategies/README.md

 All my Python is self-taught, so any suggestions about code would be greatly appreciated!
 Strategy advice always welcome, of course.

 ## Table of Contents:
-* executeStrats.py: methods for implementing strategy and executing trades; object oriented to facilitate execution of multiple strategies in multiple Kraken accounts
+* **executeStrats.py**: methods for implementing strategy and executing trades; object oriented to facilitate execution of multiple strategies in multiple Kraken accounts
-* infrastructure.py: methods for interacting with Kraken REST API, along with methods generally useful for a variety of strategies and backtesting
+* **infrastructure.py**: methods for interacting with Kraken REST API, along with methods generally useful for a variety of strategies and backtesting
-* main.py: implementing strategy
+* **main.py**: implementing strategy
-* stratMACD.py: methods useful specifically for MACD, including backtesting
+* **stratMACD.py**: methods useful specifically for MACD, including backtesting
-* stratBollinger.py: methods useful specifically for Bollinger, including backtesting; **unfinished**
+* **stratBollinger.py**: methods useful specifically for Bollinger, including backtesting; **unfinished**
-* testing.ipynb: Jupyter Notebook detailing concise Sharpe comparisons and visualisations
+* **testing.ipynb**: Jupyter Notebook detailing concise Sharpe comparisons and visualisations

 ## My Journey Log:
 #### beginning 08/24/22